 MASS MoCA visitors will be surprised to discover an eight-sided building surrounded by sandbags on the museum’s second floor.
-The building is The Octagon Room by Mark Dion, and it will be on view through January 2014.
+The building is The Octagon Room by Mark Dion, and it will be on view through January 2014, extended through January 2016.
 Stark and even brutalist when viewed from outside, once inside the bunker, visitors will find a richly detailed Victorian parlor containing an intricate narrative built of relics from the past eight years of Mark Dion’s own labyrinthine history.

 Dion’s workexamines the zone between art, society, and history.
 His dynamic, conceptually rigorous art-making addresses the historical methods of representing and organizing the world, with particular attention to humanity’s sometimes tenuous relationship with nature, society, and the environment.
 The politics of museum representation has always been a central theme in Dion’s work, and in this walk-in diorama he exploits conventional museum display techniques to turn history making, and authority itself, on their heads.